China to launch Shenzhou 12 mission to its space station

-Category: Space Hits: 5A Long March 2F rocket undergoes testing for the Shenzhou mission in a Beijing factory in January 2021.
+Category: Space Hits: 7A Long March 2F rocket undergoes testing for the Shenzhou mission in a Beijing factory in January 2021.
 Image via CASC/ Space.com.

 China is getting ready to launch three taikonauts – Chinese astronauts – into low Earth orbit.
 The mission, Shenzhou 12, is China’s first crewed mission to the Tiangong space station.
 There’s been no word of an official launch date for Shenzhou 12.
 However, it’s likely that a Long March 2F rocket will deliver the trio to rendezvous and dock with the Tianhe module sometime this month.
 It was initially rumored to be June 10, 2021, but now appears scheduled for June 17.